kmanish527/CodeHive/README.md

 ## 📖 About The Project

-[Provide a more detailed description of your project here.
-Explain the problem it solves, the features it has, and your motivation for building it.
-Talk about the user journey and what makes your project stand out.]
+CodeHive is a real-time collaborative code editor, perfect for developers who need to quickly pair program, debug, or teach.

+Powered by socket.io, it allows multiple users to edit the same code snippet simultaneously, seeing every change as it happens.
+Each session is assigned a unique and private URL using uuid, allowing you to instantly share the link and start collaborating with anyone, anywhere.

 ### Features

--   **Feature 1:** [e.g., User Authentication with JWT]
+-   **Feature 1:** [e.g., Unique Sharable Links, Create & Forget]
 -   **Feature 2:** [e.g., Create, Read, Update, and Delete code snippets]
 -   **Feature 3:** [e.g., Syntax highlighting for multiple languages]
 -   **Feature 4:** [e.g., Real-time collaboration features]